Drixitel/Poetry/PoetryInfo.md

 2. delete it and continue with these steps.

-3. use command

-   - `poetry config virtualenvs.create false --local`

-4. View config
+3. View config

    - `poetry config --list`
+4. use command

+   - `poetry config virtualenvs.in-project true`

 5. Check for True:

-   - `virtualenvs.in-project = True`
+   - `virtualenvs.in-project = true`

 6. Now `poetry install` should produce a `.venv` file in your project folder